 Lacewings are likely not the culprit behind the damage on your Fiddle Leaf Fig, but there likely is still damage from the insects that the lacewings were hunting on your plant.

 First, remove any affected leaves and dispose of them.
 Then, wash the remaining leaves with a mild soap and water solution to get rid of any eggs or larvae.
 Next, apply a horticultural oil or insecticidal soap to the plant to kill any remaining insects.
 Finally, give your plant some extra TLC by fertilizing it and keeping it well watered.
-With a little time and patience, your Fiddle Leaf Fig will be back to its healthy self in no time!
+Make sure to continue monitoring your plant and checking the leaves weekly for any signs of insects.
+With a little time and patience, your Fiddle Leaf Fig will be back to its healthy and gorgeous and green self in no time!

 How to Prevent a Lacewing Infestation